 Workers’ compensation benefits in New York can be divided into various categories, which include:

 Understanding workers’ compensation in New York is crucial for both employers and employees to ensure that they are aware of their rights and responsibilities under the law.
-Knowing who is eligible, the benefits included, and how the system operates can help all parties navigate the process efficiently and effectively.
+Knowing who is eligible, what benefits are included, and how the system operates can help all parties manage the process efficiently and effectively.

 What Are the Maximum Workers’ Compensation Benefits in NY?